Elichadai25/Elichadai_olga/README.md

 🔚 Conclusion & Appreciation
 This project highlighted the real-world significance of SQL window functions and provided hands-on experience in building collaborative, well-structured, and fully documented SQL solutions.
-We appreciate the opportunity to apply these concepts in a practical setting
+We appreciate the opportunity to apply these concepts in a practical setting.